A repeating fast radio burst source in a globular cluster: Methods

-The Large Area Telescope (LAT) onboard \textit{Fermi} provides a uniform sensitivity survey of the whole sky in the energy range between 100 MeV and 300 GeV.
-We searched all of the publicly available catalogues for counterparts up to the latest published release \citep[4FGL-DR2, ][]{ballet_2020_arxiv}.
+The Large Area Telescope (LAT) onboard the \textit{Fermi} satellite provides a uniform sensitivity survey of the whole sky in the energy range between 100~MeV and 300~GeV.
+We searched all of the publicly available catalogues for counterparts up to the latest published\citep{ballet_2020_arxiv} release, 4FGL-DR2, with null results.
+However, even the most luminous known Galactic globular cluster (Terzan5), whose luminosity is $(42.4 \pm 1.5) \times 10^{34}$ erg s$^{-1}$ in the $0.1$--$100$\,GeV energy range\citep{abdo_2010_AandA}, would have a gamma-ray flux of only $(2.00 \pm 0.07) \times 10^{-16}$\,erg\,cm$^{-2}$\,s$^{-1}$ at the distance of M81.
+This is nearly three orders of magnitude dimmer than the faintest source detected in the 4FGL-DR2 catalogue.